mateusoliveira43/get-your-game-on/README.md

 # Get Your Game On

-Script to install and configure my Linux Mint environment.
+Script to install and configure the apps in my Linux Mint environment.